truenary/retack_pkg_wordpress/readme.txt

 == 3rd Party Service Disclosure ==

 This plugin relies on the Retack service to log and track errors.
-When errors occur, the plugin sends error details to the Retack API for analysis.
+When errors occur, the plugin sends error details to the Retack API for monitoring.

 - **Service URL**: [Retack API](https://api.retack.ai/observe/error-log/)
 - **Terms of Use**: [Retack Terms of Service](https://retack.ai/terms&service)